 If you are concerned that another member’s post breaches the rules herein please report the post to the moderators by clicking on ‘report post’.

 Our moderators reserve the right to edit, delete or amend any post that sits outside the community rules.
 Further, we may make direct contact with any member who has posted inappropriate content and reserve the right to delete the accounts of users who breach our community rules.

-Should you wish to query a moderation decision, please contact the online community coordinator for a response within three business (3) days.
+Should you wish to query a moderation decision, please contact the our support team by emailing [email protected].
 You will be advised by email if we are unable to publish your post, or if a post has to be edited or removed from the forums because it breaches our community rules.

 Threads from those who are no longer on the forums may be archived at the discretion of the moderators.
 We reserve the right to permanently deactivate the accounts of users who breach our community rules.